Clinical-Genomics/BALSAMIC/docs/balsamic_annotation.rst

    * - COSMIC_STRAND
      - strand
    * - COSMIC_CNT
-     - number of samples with this mutation
+     - number of samples with this mutation in the ´COSMIC´ database
    * - COSMIC_AA
      - peptide annotation